alexanderGugel/pragmatic-testing/README.md

 Truth being told, everyone is confused about TDD vs. BDD.
 Reason being that there is no big difference (if any).

-Here are some excerpts on what difference people think the difference is:
+Here are some excerpts describing how both concepts are being contrasted against each other:

 > That's wrong.
 BDD and TDD have absolutely nothing whatsoever to do with testing.
 None.
 Nada.
 Zilch.
 Zip.
 Nix.
 Not in the slightest.
 > BDD is just TDD with different words.
 If you do TDD right, you are doing BDD.
 The difference is that – provided you believe at least in the weak form of the Sapir-Whorf Hypothesis – the different words make it easier to do it right.